PARENTS OF CHILDREN WITH ADDITIONAL NEEDS

 Imagine getting yourself back and rediscovering who you are and what makes you happy.

-Having a child with special needs in your family is tough.
+Having a child with additional needs in your family is tough.

 You don’t need to do this on your own.
 If you need someone to talk to do contact me.

-Are you worried about your non-special needs child?
+Are you worried about your non-additional needs child?